adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/content/teaser/v1/teaser/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-CIF Teaser (v1)
+Commerce Teaser (v1)
 ====
-CIF Teaser component written in HTL extends core wcm component Teaser, In addition to allowing definition of an image, title, rich text description and actions/links it also supports Call-To-Action to a commerce product or category page.
+Commerce Teaser component written in HTL extends core wcm component Teaser, In addition to allowing definition of an image, title, rich text description and actions/links it also supports Call-To-Action to a commerce product or category page.
 Teaser variations can include some or all of these elements.

 ## Features